nus-cs2103-AY2223S1/tp/docs/team/kshan29.md

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2223s1.github.io/tp-dashboard/?search=kshan29&breakdown=true)

 * **Enhancements to existing features**: Updated the handling of `Email` inputs to accept only NUS email domains.
 (Pull Request [#67](https://github.com/AY2223S1-CS2103T-T17-3/tp/pull/67))
-  * What it does: Changed the regex for email domain to accept only specific NUS emails.
+  * What it does: Restrict email inputs to emails with valid NUS email domain.
   * Justification: Our application is catered for NUS students hence only profiles with NUS emails are valid.

 * **Enhancements to existing features**: Changed the handling of duplicate profiles from comparing `Name` to comparing `Email`, `Phone` and `Telegram` instead.
 (Pull Request [#75](https://github.com/AY2223S1-CS2103T-T17-3/tp/pull/75))